Peeragogy/Peeragogy.github.io/workbook.md

 *How do you do peeragogy?*

-**L** That's a good question.
+**LSM** That's a good question.
 I've been thinking more about how you create a culture of peeragogy.
 It can tend to be a natural extension of the way in which people behave.
 If the culture/environment is created around a group of people they will tend to participate in that